exloseur3d/nier-theme/README.md

 If for some reason other plugins have problems with the Nier theme, send me a message and I will try to fix the problem as fast as possible.

 ## ABOUT ME
+My name is Bryan, i am a french **geologist** (not yet but about to becom one) and in no wey an expert in coding.
+Befor going il geologi a have done some studi in 3D animation and VFX and thats where i learned a bit about conding on Houdini.
+I am making this theme in me free time has i use obsidian has my main note taking app.
+You probabli gest it, i am a huge fan of the univers created by Yoko Taro and i also like simple interface, that explain this theme.

+### suport me
+if you like this theme you can support me :
 [buy me a coffee](https://buymeacoffee.com/exloseur)

+### contact me
+For enny problem about the theme you can contact me there : hernandez.bryan.3d@gmail.com